 Through the Associated Students of Mills College (ASMC), student-parents can apply for special grants to assist them during their time at Mills.
-Through a program called the Student-Parent Support Program, student-parents can apply for meal grants, book grants, and emergency funds once each semester.
-Please contact the ASMC Student Services Chair at email@example.com for more information.
+Through a program called the Student-Parent Support Program, student-parents can apply for meal grants, book reimbursements, and emergency funds once each semester.
+Please contact the ASMC Advisor at email@example.com for more information.

 Below is a list of local childcare resources that may aid you in your search:

 CalFresh, known federally as the Supplemental Nutrition Assistance Program or SNAP, provides monthly food benefits to individuals and families with low incomes and provides economic benefits to communities.
 CalFresh is the largest food program in California and provides an essential hunger safety net.
 To learn more, visit the CalFresh website and use their online application service, getcalfresh.org.
 Or call their info line at 1.877.847.3663.

 The Alameda County Women, Infants & Children Supplemental Nutrition Program (WIC) is a national nutrition education program that promotes healthy eating.
 Clients get nutrition advice, help with breastfeeding, and referrals to other community services.
 They also get special checks to buy healthy food items such as fruits, vegetables, milk, cheese, whole grains, cereals, pure juice, and eggs.
 Studies show that clients who get WIC have healthier pregnancies and healthier children.
 To schedule an appointment or check your eligibility, call their office at 510.595.6400.

 Need help finding housing, navigating the East Bay, or any other additional type of support?
 Please contact our Assistant Director of Student Access & Support Services, Lilian Gonzalez, at firstname.lastname@example.org.